wjwelchusa/pythonproj5340SU19/readme.md

 4. Separate the MAC addresses into AP MAC and STA MAC.
 AP MAC may be identified for wireless disassociation and PSK pwd cracking, join the network with common URL/IP address and vendor passwords, to exploit AP.
 5. Investigate extraction of SSID's not in beacon mode.
 6. STA MAC can be investigated to discern path and vulnerability status.
+7. When searching for AP's, clients will search for the SSID's in their listing (what is this called?).
+It may be possible to determine where a STA has been by pairing their client probes with the Wigle of skyhook database and GeoIP.
+Print out the location and location by date (if possible).
+8. As the ambient WLAN signals are sampled, connect various radio cards and antennae to determine if additional signals are detected.
+Also, take note of received power as a roungh function of received/antenna selaction

 ## 6/25/2019 Activities
 1. Provided initial project submission.